Tŷ Mawr Wybrnant run-of-river hydropower demo site

 In order to do so it was decided to install instead of a "conventional" hydro turbine a Pump As Turbine (PAT) consisting of a regular centrifugal water pump with reversed flow direction as investigated under the Dŵr Uisce project.
 Being a standard and off-the-shelf available machine, such turbine is 4 to 10 times less expensive than traditional turbines of similar power output besides being easy to install and maintain.

 The system is expected to generate about 19,000 kWh of clean renewable electricity per year, equivalent to over 8 tons of CO2 avoided per year.
 The main purpose of the installation is to demonstrate not only the environmental benefits of the scheme (low/null impact on the ecosystem and CO2 savings) but also to prove the economic attractiveness of such small-scale distributed hydro generation.

-The construction of the 4 kW generation scheme is due to start in the end of June 2018 and the plant is expected to be online by the end of the Summer.
+The construction of the 4 kW generation scheme is due to start in Autumn 2018 and the plant is expected to be online by the end of the year.